darrylbalderas/darrylbalderas.github.io/content/about/index.md

 - Basketball
 - Swimming
 - Running
-- Finding Gifs that match my message
+- Finding GIFs that match my message

 ## Let's Connect

 I'm always open to new opportunities and collaborations.
-If you have a project in mind or just want to say hello, feel free to connect via [LinkedIn](https://www.linkedin.com/in/darrylbalderas/).
+If you have a project in mind or want to say hello, feel free to connect via [LinkedIn](https://www.linkedin.com/in/darrylbalderas/).

 ## Thank You for Visiting!

 Thank you for exploring my portfolio.
-I'm excited about the potential for collaborations.
-Let's create something amazing together!
+I’m excited about the potential for collaborations.
+Let’s create something unique together!